SLAment/Genomics/BLAST/README.md

 So let's use my script `query2haplotype.py`!

     $ /Users/sandralorena/Dropbox/Programming/GitHubRepos/Genomics/BLAST/query2haplotype.py toy.fa toy.fa
+    FASTA-Reader: Ignoring invalid residues at position(s): On line 2: 1-4
     >toy_1-46
     ????GAGCTGGATGAGCTGGATGAGGAGCTGGATGAGGAGCTGGAT

 Wait, the sequence is shorter, why?!
-And it complained.
+And it complained about positions 1-4.
 If we look at the output BLAST table:

     $ cat toyVStoy-hits.tab
     toy toy 100.000 46  0   0   1   46  1   46  7.00e-23    84.2

-Suddenly the coordinates go from 1 to 46, even tho the original sequence should go from 1 to 50, and if the `?` symbols are ignored, then the coordinates should still be from 5 to 50, not from 1 to 46.
+Suddenly the coordinates go from 1 to 46, even tho the original sequence should go from 1 to 50.
+If the `?` symbols are ignored, then the coordinates should still be from 5 to 50.
 So probably the sequence gets `?` symbols removed when making the database, and the coordinates no longer match your input fastas!
-My script `query2haplotype.py`, however, is still working the original coordinates, and so the output is wrong.
+My script `query2haplotype.py`, however, is still working with the original coordinates, and so the output is wrong.

 What happens then with `N` symbols?
 Imagine that the toy sequence is now: